 Human-Centred Education (HCE) radically rethinks the aims of education, the nature and processes of learning, and the relationships in learning communities.

-Briefly, Human-Centred Education (HCE) respects the intrinsic value of the whole person and their well-being, and focuses on cultivating those qualities that can be described as human, such as interest, curiosity, care, compassion, relationship and responsibility.
+Human-Centred Education (HCE) respects the intrinsic value of the whole person and their well-being, and focuses on cultivating those qualities that can be described as human, including: curiosity, care, compassion, relationship and responsibility.

 As our recent pilot case study suggests, when a school commits to a human-centred approach to teaching and learning, students are empowered to unfold their holistic potential, flourishing both academically and in their wider lives.

 For more information on how to integrate Human-Centred Education in your schools or learning centres, please contact us.